SubaashNair/StatClean/wiki_content.md

-# GitHub Wiki Content for StatClean
+# GitHub Wiki Content for StatClean (v0.1.3)

 ## Home Page (Home.md)

 # Welcome to StatClean Wiki

 StatClean is a comprehensive statistical data preprocessing and outlier detection library with formal statistical testing and publication-quality reporting.
+As of v0.1.3, remover methods return the cleaner instance for chaining; access results via `cleaner.clean_df` and `cleaner.outlier_info`.

 ## Quick Navigation